What are the biggest problems with online home listings?

 Misleading terms

-- “up-and-coming neighborhood” – there’s nothing nearby
+“up-and-coming neighborhood”: there’s nothing nearby

-- “partial view” of some landmark – you may pull a muscle trying to see it
+“partial view”: of some landmark: you may pull a muscle trying to see it

-- “one-of-a-kind design” – there’s a reason no one else has this design
+“one-of-a-kind design”: there’s a reason no one else has this design

-- “bring your ideas” – it’s a gut rehab
+“bring your ideas”: it’s a gut rehab

-- “must be seen to be believed” – our pictures don’t look that good, probably for a good reason
+“must be seen to be believed”: our photos don’t look that good, probably for a good reason

-- “vintage” – needs updating
+“vintage”: needs updating

-- “great bones” – needs a renovation
+“great bones”: needs a renovation

-- “location, location, location” – needs a better house
+“location, location, location”: needs a better house

 Low asking price

-Usually when we search online listings, we search partly by asking price.
-A low asking price might catch your eye, but it can be a red flag.
 While some properties are genuinely priced to sell quickly, others may be listed low due to significant issues, such as structural problems or the need for extensive renovations.
 Make sure to ask questions and do your homework to understand why the price is lower than similar homes in the area.

 Many price changes

-Most online listings have a section called “Price history” or “Listing history.”
-This section shows each time a home has been listed for sale, had its price change or was sold or taken off the market.
-Checking the price history is key—you can see how the market has responded to the home based on its asking price.
+Checking the price history is key becase you can see how the market has responded to the home based on its asking price.

 If you notice a home listing with frequent price changes, it’s a signal that something may be off.
 A property that’s been reduced multiple times might indicate a seller's desperation or a home that’s struggling to find buyers.
-This could be due to problems with the house that aren’t obvious in the listing.

-On the other hand, this could reflect a home that’s been overpriced when it was first listed.
-This could end up being a good thing for you.
 When a home starts dropping in price, some buyers may think that there are fundamental issues with the home and will ignore or avoid it.
 But if the owner’s pricing strategy was misguided, you may be able to take advantage of the negative perception of the home and find a deal.

 Suspicious or missing photos